op-de-kop/op-de-kop/src/en-US/index.md

 **Thursday**

-Because we have a lot of interest for the course on Wednesday, we will start another evening on Thursdays.
+Because of a lot of interest for the Wednesday classes, we now also offer acrobatics classes on Thursdays.

 These classes are suitable for beginners and people with limited acrobatics experience.